 Change in Home Address.
 Simply moving or changing residence is not considered a Qualified Life Event.
 However, if you move outside the service area for your medical benefit option, you will have the ability to choose another applicable medical benefit option.
-You must notify the CenturyLink Service Center as follows:
+You must notify the Lumen Health and Life Service Center as follows:

-- Log on to www.centurylinkhealthandlife.com and follow these steps: - 1.
-From the home page, go to Your Profile and click on the Personal Information - 2.
-On the Personal Information page, under Mailing Addresses, click on Change next to Permanent Address.
+Log on to lumen.com/healthbenefits and follow these steps:

-3. You will then be routed to a page that will allow you to update your permanent address.
+- 1. From the home page, go to Your Profile and click on the Personal Information - 2.
+On the Personal Information page, under Mailing Addresses, click on Change next to Permanent Address. - 3.
+You will then be routed to a page that will allow you to update your permanent address.